View below changes in line with our CovidSafe Plan:

 • Pre-screening is required prior to each session; this will involve symptom checking.

 • Session duration adjusted to allow adequate time for cleaning between sessions.

 • Program cards and clipboards will be organised prior to your arrival and will be handed to you once you have entered the clinic.

 • Extra staff will be onsite to sanitise equipment and surfaces throughout the session.

 • You are required to bring your own water bottle and towel.

 The Hairdressing Salon at 60 Kuran Street has remained open.
 We have taken a number of steps to ensure a safe and healthy environment for our clients and staff, such as a pre-screening process, limiting salon numbers, and using extra cleaning measures in accordance with advice from the Health Department.
-Please wear a mask when entering and leaving the salon, and as directed by staff.

 Our helpful Travel Connections staff are available for appointments at 60 Kuran St, Chermside.
 Feel free to contact them via phone on 07 3624 2191 and email at firstname.lastname@example.org